AninditaBasu/writing-technically/docs/words-ephemeral.md

 So, next time you see something like `Ephemeral containers are created by using a special _ephemeralcontainers_ handler in the API`, please know that such containers are in danger of speedy disappearance.

-Another word that shares the same root is 'ephemeris', which is the word for tables that contain the positions of stars and planets at a specific times over a specific period.
+Another word that shares the same root is 'ephemeris', which is the word for tables that contain the positions of stars and planets at  specific times over a specific period.

 Sometimes, the Greek word _Ephēmeros_ is also used in the sense of a diary or journal, and calendar.
 Which brings us to the Farmer's Almanac.
 Rooted in ancient wisdom and folklore, farming-by-the-stars is still a viable practise that's followed in several countries.